 Part 3: Additional living expenses (ALE) or loss of use.

-This only covers temporary and extra costs to live somewhere else while your area is evacuated or your home is repaired.
+This is sometimes referred to as Coverage D and covers temporary and extra costs to live somewhere else while your area is evacuated or your home is repaired.

-- It can cover temporary rental of a home, apartment, or hotel room; restaurant meals; a temporary telephone line; moving and storage; furniture rental; and laundry. - It is limited to a reasonable time needed to repair the home, or for you to move to another permanent home. - The limit can be from \$1,500 to \$25,000. - You do not need this if you don't live in the insured dwelling.
+- It can cover temporary rental of a home, apartment, or hotel room; restaurant meals; a temporary telephone line; moving and storage; furniture rental; and laundry. - It is bound to a reasonable time needed to repair the home, or for you to move to another permanent home. - The limit range from \$1,500 to \$100,000. - This coverage never has a deductible under CEA.